Encoding complex-balanced thermalization in quantum circuits

 where the expectation value $\overline{\mathcal{O}} = (1/n') \sum^{n+n'-1}_{z=n} \braket{\mathcal{O}}_z$ is measured at $t = n \bar{t}$ and then averaged over $n' = 2000$ collision steps.
 Starting from the initial state $\rho_\text{s}^{(0)} = \ketbra{\uparrow_1 \downarrow_2}{\uparrow_1 \downarrow_2}$, which represents the antiparallel configuration for the two spins, $C_{12}$ evolves towards $1$ in the long term.
 This indicates perfect in-phase QS [Fig.~\ref{fig:fig4}(c)], which is protected by LEP.
 In the case of a ferromagnetic Ising-type interaction, the platform yields perfect anti-phase QS with $C_{12} = -1$ (see SM~\cite{SM}).

 With $\varphi_0$ fixed, we plot the envelopes (nearly a circle) of the time-evolution trajectory of spin $\braket{\textbf{s}_1}$ on the Bloch sphere [Fig.~\ref{fig:fig4}(d)].
 This demonstrates that the platform allows continuous control over the accessible QS states, because $\theta_\text{q}$ resets the thermal excitation rate at each transition, as indicated by the modified KMS relation in Eq.~\eqref{eq:modifiedKMS}, thereby controlling the coherence between $\ket{0}$ and $\ket{1}$.
-These envelopes form a cone, with the vertex corresponding to the $4$th order LEP at $\varphi_0 = \varphi_\text{c}$.
-To align the collision map with QME, an additional von-Hove approximation $g\rightarrow 0$ must also be considered~\cite{SM}.
-Systematic tests for the optimal choice of $\rho_\text{s}^{(0)}$, $g$ and $\bar{t}$ are provided in SM~\cite{SM}.
+These envelopes form a cone, with the vertex corresponding to the fourth-order LEP at $\varphi_0 = \varphi_\text{c}$.
+More tests for distinct $\rho_\text{s}^{(0)}$ are provided in SM~\cite{SM}.

-\textit{Summary $\&$ Discussions}.---We have proposed a protocol to simulate complex-balanced thermalization on a quantum-circuit platform that couples the system with reservoir qubits.
-These qubits serve two functionals: acting as thermal reservoirs that assign weight distributions to differentiate between high and low energy levels, and generating dissipation due to the non-orthogonality of eigenstate wave functions.
-In the short-time collision limit, this platform produces non-uniform heating via a modified Kubo-Martin-Schwinger relation, and enables well-controlled complex-balanced dynamics.
-Using this platform, we demonstrate two intriguing applications.
+\textit{Summary and discussion}.---We have proposed a protocol to simulate complex-balanced thermalization on a quantum-circuit platform that couples the system with engineered reservoir qubits.
+These qubits serve two functions: they act as thermal reservoirs that assign Boltzmann weight distributions to differentiate between high- and low-energy levels, and generate dissipation due to the non-orthogonality of eigenstate wave functions.
+This platform can reach the weak-collision and weak-coupling regime and enable well-controlled complex-balanced dynamics.
+Using this platform, we demonstrate two applications.
+Moreover, our protocol makes the violation of detailed balance programmable through engineered reservoir-qubit non-orthogonality and coupling operators on the quantum-circuit platform, extending beyond recent advances in synthetic fields~\cite{Alicki_2023, Biehs_2023}.

-Although the collision map in Eq.~\eqref{eq:CollisionEvolution} may fail to be trace-preserving, meaning that the quantum master equation in Eq.~\eqref{eq:GKSL} does not necessarily generate a completely positive, trace-preserving quantum dynamical semigroup~\cite{Lindblad_1976}, it is noteworthy that the Markovian dynamics of the collision model can still be effectively captured.
-This suggests that a more comprehensive theory, involving dual spectral functions, merits further exploration.
-Moreover, this investigation could establish connections between our work, non-Hermitian quantum fluctuation relations, and non-Hermitian linear response theory~\cite{Pan2020, Geier2022}, potentially inspiring a wide range of applications based on non-unitary time evolution~\cite{terashima2005, Harrow2009, Uola2020}.
+The dual spectral functions in quantum master equations will help connect our work to non-Hermitian quantum fluctuation relations and non-Hermitian linear response theory~\cite{Pan2020, Geier2022}, potentially enabling applications based on non-unitary time evolution~\cite{terashima2005, Harrow2009, Uola2020}.
+Moreover, extending our protocol to treat situations beyond those considered in the current work, e.g., non-trace-preserving dynamics, is an important direction for further work.

 {A\arabic{equation}}